Clouds: How to Identify Nature’s Most Fleeting Forms

 Author Biography

-Edward Graham is an atmospheric scientist and former Editor-in-Chief of Weather, the flagship journal of the Royal Meteorological Society.
-A former operational weather forecaster, he is a lecturer and researcher at the University of the Highlands and Islands in Scotland.
+Edward Graham is an award-winning lecturer and atmospheric scientist and was Editor-in-Chief of Weather, the flagship journal of the Royal Meteorological Society, from 2019 to 2024.
+His research interests include clouds, historical meteorology, and the influence of weather on astronomy.
+He is presently based at the University of the Highlands and Islands in Scotland.